Zeioth/django-dual-authentication/README.rst

 So, if you need case sensitive authentication, probably you'd prefer avoid this database engine.

-How can i help?
+How can i get involved?
 ---------------

--  Report issues
+-  Report issues.
+-  Suggest new features.
 -  Leave a star, so other users know you found this useful.

 Testing